Love Science, and Beware the Cult of the ‘Expert’

 One consequence of these dynamics is what Jonathan Haidt calls ‘structural stupidity’.
 If you don’t have freedom of speech and thought in a system, for example, and you introduce other heuristics such as tribe or ideology or seniority or priority on certain voices, or whether an idea meets the needs of the system, you can get increasingly bad and damaging ideas.

 Haidt has been, I fear, prescient in calling attention to how some of the psychological and educational orthodoxies of our time may be devastating the mental health of our kids.
 One cause he cites is ‘safetyism’ - the mistaken propensity to try to protect our kids from all harm, which of course can be extremely harmful because humans are ‘anti-fragile’ and we grow strong and healthy through adversity.
-One element of the structural stupidity present in this error might be understood by another Haidt research project which showed that only around 5% or less of the PhD students and other academic staff in social and personality psychology are politically conservative (about 80% are strongly leftist), and that bias against moderates and conservatives is openly promoted, despite those political orientations being largely genetically determined and corresponding to personality and values sets that hold timeless human wisdom and value, at the very least for the large majority of humanity that shares them.
+One element of the structural stupidity present in this error might be understood by another Haidt research project in the US which showed that only around 5% or less of the PhD students and other academic staff in social and personality psychology are politically conservative (about 80% are strongly leftist), and that bias against moderates and conservatives is openly promoted, despite those political orientations being largely genetically determined and corresponding to personality and values sets that hold timeless human wisdom and value, at the very least for the large majority of humanity that shares them.